-To be honest, my performance set-up is very modest and I often shy away from making myself too reliant on musical technology.
-I’ve never been able to wrap my head around MaxMSP (although hopefully someday!) and I recently got a Hologram Electronics Infinite Jets pedal, which I’ve barely used due to the overwhelming number of possibilities it has opened!
-With my minimal set-up of loop, reverb, and delay pedals, I’m able to feel fully in control of shaping the sound I am producing without fear of technology taking over and moving the composition elsewhere.
+My performance set-up is very modest, and I often avoid relying too much on musical technology.
+I’ve never been able to wrap my head around MaxMSP (although hopefully someday!), and I recently got a Hologram Electronics Infinite Jets pedal, which I’ve barely used due to the overwhelming number of possibilities it has opened!
+With my minimal set-up of loop, reverb, and delay pedals, I can feel fully in control of shaping the sound I am producing without fear of technology taking over and moving the composition elsewhere.

-However, my fear of electronic technology pushes me to come up with increasingly creative ways to utilize the instrument itself.
+However, my fear of electronic technology pushes me to devise increasingly creative ways to utilize the instrument itself.
 The more I play the violin, the more I fall in love with it.
-I often find myself spending long periods of time staring at the instrument, studying its design, material, and colour.
+I often spend long periods staring at the instrument, studying its design, material, and colour.
 The technology I use only bolsters what is already one of the greatest pieces of music technology ever created.